 Dr. Davidov also brings comprehensive hernia surgery expertise to Princeton.
 He has extensive experience with minimally invasive (laparoscopic and robotic) and conventional techniques for treating inguinal, umbilical, ventral, incisional, and other abdominal wall hernias.
 His expertise in complex abdominal wall reconstruction made him the surgeon to whom other surgeons referred their most difficult abdominal wall hernias.

 Dr. Davidov also bring a depth of experience with gallbladder surgery.
-Dr. Davidov closely coordinates care of patient care with gastroenterologists and other physicians to thoroughly work up and diagnose the sources of abdominal pain.
+Dr. Davidov closely coordinates patient care with gastroenterologists and other physicians to thoroughly work up and diagnose sources of abdominal pain.
 Dr. Davidov is an expert laparoscopist with a high volume of laparoscopic cholecystectomy (removal of the gallbladder) for the treatment of patient with abdominal pain from gallstones, gallbladder sludge, gallbladder polyps, and biliary dyskinesia (a poorly functioning gallbladder).
-He has trained many surgical residents with this and other related surgical techniques.
+He has trained many surgical residents to perform this procedure.

 Patients find their recover after surgery with Davidov to be better than expected because of the multimodal pre and post-surgical pain management program he uses.
 In addition to using several pain and nausea medications administered before and after surgery, Dr. Davidov is an expert at surgeon-administered nerve blocks, using newer long-acting numbing medicines such as Exparel (liposomal bupivacaine) to provide extended pain relief in the surgical site for up to 3 days after surgery, reducing the need for opioid pain medication, expediting recovery and return to work, and improving the patient experience after surgery.